wikimedia/CommonsNotifier/README.md

 ### Overview

-The bot's main operation consists of two scripts:
+The bot's main operation consists of three scripts:
 * `make-list.py` creates lists of files that have been around for long enough to be notified about.
 * `post-notifs.py` runs off these files to determine which pages need updating and post the messages.
+* `check-i18n.py` is a dev script that outputs statistics on language translation progress.

 ### Testing
 The repository has a makefile, so just run